Friday September 29, 2017 – Friday September 29, 2017

 I wanted to add just a touch of color to the table and in this case I wanted pink… another unpredictable color combination for a BBQ.
 If you use small containers with small openings.. you don’t need a lot of flowers to fill them.
 I wish I could remember where I found these little “milk bottle” looking glass containers.
 They are perfect for adding small pops of floral colors to my tables.
 Simple..
 I love simple!

 Cut “from the garden” pink roses…. just the touch of color I wanted.
 The simple look is perfect for a summer BBQ night!

 And voila… it’s chow time!
 I know you’re wondering what was on my menu.
 It was all SO good!
 My hubby grilled some beautiful Tomahawk steaks (think “Flintstone style” steaks with a HUGE bone that protrudes out from each steak).
 Talk about presentation!
 The taste is amazing too.. especially when grilled on our Traeger grill.. so tender and amazing!
-To complement the steaks, we served grilled corn on the cob (a must for any BBQ!), a new goat cheese and pear bruschetta I’ve created and am in love with, my watermelon, kale and quinoa salad, multigrain sourdough bread (I learned this one in Italy… to die for!) and for dessert… the best peach cobbler literally ever, served with some homemade vanilla gelato.
+To complement the steaks, we served grilled corn on the cob (a must for any BBQ!), a new goat cheese and pear bruschetta I’ve created and am in love with, my watermelon, kale and quinoa salad, multigrain sourdough bread (I learned this one in Italy… to die for!), potatoes cooked in duck fat finished with truffle salt and for dessert… the best peach cobbler literally ever, served with some homemade vanilla gelato.